Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Strong-field photon dynamics and spectral signatures of coherent quantum GD hairy black holes

-Another important observable variable is the gravitational lensing of light rays caused by the strong gravitational fields of black holes.
+Another important observable quantity is the gravitational lensing due to the strong gravitational fields of black holes.
 Since the angular momentum is given by Eq. (\ref{eq: geodesics angular momentum}), the geodesics of photons can be used to quantify the angular deflection of light in the coherent quantum GD hairy black hole geometry, reading

 When $\dot r = 0$, the orbit presents a turning point at radius $r = r_0$.
 Imposing this position in Eq. \eqref{scn}, and using Eq. \eqref{eq: geodesics angular momentum}, it is possible to determine that the impact parameter $b$ can be written in terms of the turning point $r_0$ as